12 July 2019

 Professor dr.ir.
 Bart Vos, Dr.ir.
-Wendy van der Valk (both winners of the TiSEM Excellent Teacher Award), Dr.ir.
-Cindy Kuijpers and Dr. Sangho Chae
+Wendy van der Valk (both winners of the TiSEM Excellent Teacher Award), and from lecturers Dr. E. Rosca and Drs.
+M. Overboom.

 Bachelor students, particularly those in an (international) management program.
 English proficiency is required.

-Assess the value and impact of contemporary SCM on a company’s competitiveness;
+•Be able to assess the value and impact of contemporary SCM on a company’s competiveness;

-Apply relevant SCM knowledge to business cases and/or assignments;
+•Be able to apply relevant SCM knowledge in business cases and/or assignments;